Author's Guidelines

 Submission

 This should be done ONLY online at www.fountainjournals.com.
-Submission of manuscript through any other means will not be processed.
+Submission of the manuscript through any other means will not be processed.

 Assessment

 Each manuscript will be subjected to both plagiarism check and preliminary editorial review before it can be sent for double blind peer review.
-Manuscripts will only be accepted after satisfactory recommendations must have been received from the independent reviewers.
+Manuscripts will only be accepted after satisfactory recommendations have been received from the independent reviewers.
 Acceptance of manuscripts for publication in FUJNAS will be based on originality of the research and contribution to scientific knowledge, without neglecting technical quality.

 Publication Fees